Is the College open?

 We are committed to being here to support members and fulfilling our role in the oversight of the profession.
 While staff members are working remotely, College services are operating as usual.
 We ask that you please use our online services or communicate with us by email or phone.

 Is there financial assistance for RECEs due to the pandemic?

 AECEO released information on financial support for RECEs that can be found here.

-Be sure to check the guidelines of your local municipality as some may have further requirements or restrictions that are in addition to what has been determined by the Ontario government.
+Be sure to check these guidelines often as they are updated regularly.
+It is also recommended to check the guidelines of your local municipality as some may have further requirements or restrictions that are in addition to what has been determined by the Ontario government.

 One of the families has asked me if I will provide child care for their son in their home.
 They need to work, and I need the income, but I'm concerned that this might not be allowed.
 What does the College say?